tlenex/node-busmq/README.md

   redis: 'http://127.0.0.1', // connect this bus to a local running redis
   federate: {
     server: httpServer, // use the provided http server as the federation server
-    port: 8881          // the federation server will listen on this port }
+    port: 8881,          // the federation server will listen on this port
+    secret: 'mysecret'
+  }
 };
 var bus = Bus.create(options);